hazelvarshney/OPENCV-CAR-DETECTION1/README.md

 detection and drawing operations are comparatively inexpensive since they only process detected object boundaries.

-The demo videos are uploaded alongwith the project.
+The demo videos are attached alongwith the code.